 You’ll receive a licence agreement to sign and return.

-When a copyright owner (usually a music publisher) allows APRA AMCOS to license their songs for Dramatic Context, there may still be limitations on which of their songs we can license.
+APRA AMCOS can provide a Dramatic Context licence for millions of songs, including for some of Australia and the world’s leading music publishers.
+When a copyright owner (usually a music publisher) permits us to license their songs for Dramatic Context, there may still be limitations on which of their songs we can license.

-There are two public lists to help navigate restricted songs and compositions:
+There is a publicly available list to help navigate restricted songs and compositions:

-Some copyright owners manage all Dramatic Context licensing directly.
+Some copyright owners choose to do all Dramatic Context licensing directly.

 Licence Fee is the greater of (excl GST):